 My dream as a kid was to be a sportswriter.
 And even though my passion was baseball, I always wanted to be a hockey writer.
-I’m not sure why.

-When I graduated the University of Miami with a degree in journalism in 1974 there was no doubt in my mind I had the credentials to cover the New York Rangers – I was Sports Editor, Executive Sports Editor and then I channeled my inner Perry White and was selected Editor-In-Chief of the school newspaper, the Miami Hurricane, which was a national award winner for excellence in journalism.
-I don’t remember what award we won but I still really like saying it.
+When I graduated the University of Miami with a degree in journalism in 1974, there was no doubt in my mind I had the credentials to cover the New York Rangers – I was Sports Editor, Executive Sports Editor, and then I channeled my inner Perry White and was selected Editor-In-Chief of the school newspaper, the Miami Hurricane, which was a national award winner for excellence in journalism.
+I don’t remember what award we won, but I still really like saying it.

 Unfortunately, the New York Daily News, New York Post, New York Times, Newsday and Long Island Press thought it was a real big deal that I had never covered a hockey game in my life – hey, why let small details get in the way?- and they all decided to put my resume on ice.

 That job lasted about a month.
 I knew my career wasn’t headed to the writer’s wing at the Hockey Hall of Fame when my editor sent me out to cover an eight-year-old kid jumping over half a dozen milk crates on his bicycle during the Evel Knieval craze.
-In attendance was me, the kid, his mother and a friend.
+In attendance were me, the kid, his mother and a friend.
 Finding a parking spot wasn’t a problem.
 I don’t remember if the kid made the jump or not, but considering I’ve never covered a fatality, I assume he did.

 About a week later, a college pal called to tell me the Hollywood Dog Track, about 30 miles north, was looking for a publicity manager for their upcoming racing season.
 He wanted to know if I had any interest.
 Though I majored in journalism at Miami, I had a triple minor in greyhound racing/horse racing/jai-alai and I knew that job was for me.
 I was up there for an interview within the hour and hired the next day.